-NEW YORK, NY — The recently released financial advice book by wrestler JBL (Justin Bradshaw Layfield), Have More Money Now, has been beating up other financial books in retail bookstores around the country, Barnes & Noble representatives said Tuesday.
+NEW YORK, NY — The recently released financial advice book by wrestler JBL (Justin Bradshaw Layfield) has been beating up other financial books in retail bookstores around the country, Barnes & Noble representatives said Tuesday.

 The violence began earlier this week, after JBL’s book fell far down the New York Times best-seller’s list.

 “JBL’s book is on an absolute tear,” said Tyler Pennington of the Barnes & Noble store on Madison Ave.

 “Out of nowhere, it jumped off the bookshelf and started pounding away on the other books.
 We’re talking broken spines, ripped pages, ink marks everywhere, hot coffee spills.
 I’ve never seen anything like this in all my 25 years of selling books.”